ballerina-guides/ftgo-microservices-example/README.md

 ![Order Sequence](/assets/order_sequence.png)

 ### Data storage and retrieval
-The restaurant service has it's own MySQL database for storing relevant restaurant data.
-Since this services accesses data from the other services it is required to configure these endpoints and make REST API calls whenever necessary.
+The order service has it's own MySQL database for storing relevant order data.
+Since this service accesses data from the other services it is required to configure these endpoints and make REST API calls whenever necessary.

 ### Running the module
 1. Set up a MySQL database and create the relevant tables using the queries in the `init.sql` file in the `order` directory.